 I just wish we were closer to the beach and summer lasted longer in these Isles.

-Blueberry Custard Bars Notes
+How to prepare Blueberry Custard Bars

-If you don’t like pistachios or cannot eat them, you can simply sub in a further 46 grams/1/3 cup flour for the shortbread base.
+Removing the pistachios: If you don't like pistachios or cannot eat them, you can simply sub in a further 46 grams/1/3 cup flour for the shortbread base.

-Store bought custard is easiest in this, however, you could most definitely use homemade custard.
+Type of custard: Store bought custard is easiest in this, however, you could most definitely use homemade custard.

-The caramel flavor is light in the custard so as to not overpower the blueberry topping or make this too sweet, however, if you love caramel you could most definitely add a further tablespoon, though I recommend trying the recipe as it is first and then amending as per this suggestion.
+Light caramel flavor in these bars: The caramel flavor is light in the custard so as to not overpower the blueberry topping or make this too sweet, however, if you love caramel you could most definitely add a further tablespoon, though I recommend trying the recipe as it is first and then amending as per this suggestion.

 Other blueberry recipes you’ll enjoy